Lima001/UFPR-VCR-Dataset/README.md

 </figure>
 <br>

-Regarding privacy concerns, it is important to note that since the data originates from Brazilian automatic license plate recognition datasets, the license plates are associated with vehicles only, and no public information about vehicle drivers or owners is available.
+Regarding privacy concerns, it is important to note that since the data originates from datasets acquired in Brazil, the license plates are associated with the vehicles only, and no public information about vehicle drivers or owners is available.

 ## How to obtain

-The UFPR-VC dataset is available exclusively for academic research and is provided free of charge to researchers affiliated with educational or research institutions for **non-commercial use**.
+As we are not the creators of the original ALPR datasets, we have decided to grant access to the images we have generated from these datasets upon request, subject to the signing of a licensing agreement.
+In essence, the UFPR-VC dataset is released for academic research only and is free to researchers from educational or research institutes for **non-commercial purposes**.

 To access the dataset, please review the [**license agreement**](./pdfs/), complete it, and return it to the first author at ([gelima@inf.ufpr.br](mailto:gelima@inf.ufpr.br)).
 Make sure to send your request from a valid university email account (e.g., .edu, .ac, or similar).
 You can expect to receive a download link within 1-5 business days.